keni2006/Sphere-51x/GraySvr/readme.txt

 1. Start the database server and confirm that the configured user can create tables inside the chosen schema.
 2. Launch GraySvr.
-On the first run with `MYSQL=1` the server runs the migrations in `MySqlStorageService.cpp`.
+On the first run with `MYSQL=1` the storage façade (`GraySvr/MySqlStorageService.cpp`) and schema manager (`GraySvr/Storage/Schema/SchemaManager.cpp`) run every migration.
 The resulting schema is documented in `docs/database-schema.md` and the example `docs/mysql-schema.sql` script.
 3. Account data is imported automatically the first time the server connects to MySQL **while** the legacy `sphereaccu.scp` / `sphereacct.scp` files are still available in `WORLDSAVE`.
 Existing rows are preserved.